Sanremo Music Festival 1972

-The Sanremo Music Festival 1972 (Festival di Sanremo 1972), officially the 22nd Italian Song Festival (22º Festival della canzone italiana), was the 22nd annual Sanremo Music Festival, held at the Sanremo Casino in Sanremo between 24 and 26 February 1972, and broadcast by Radiotelevisione italiana (RAI).
-The show was presented by Mike Bongiorno, assisted by actors Sylva Koscina and Paolo Villaggio.
-Vittorio Salvetti served as artistic director.
+The Sanremo Music Festival 1972 (Festival di Sanremo 1972), officially the 22nd Italian Song Festival (22º Festival della canzone italiana), was the 22nd annual Sanremo Music Festival, held at the Sanremo Casino in Sanremo between 24 and 26 February 1972.
+It was organised by the municipality of Sanremo and broadcast by Radiotelevisione italiana (RAI).
+The shows were presented by Mike Bongiorno, assisted by Sylva Koscina and Paolo Villaggio.
+Elio Gigante served as artistic director.